Dr Eleanor Majellano

 Commenced Level of Study Research Title Program Supervisor Type

-2021 Masters What are the Barriers and Challenges to Clinicians in Commencing Advance Care Planning for Patients with Chronic Obstructive Pulmonary Disease in a Regional Setting?
-M Philosophy (Nursing), College of Health, Medicine and Wellbeing, The University of Newcastle Co-Supervisor
+2021 Masters What are the Barriers, Challenges and Enablers to Clinicians Commencing Advance Care Planning for Patients with COPD in a Regional Setting M Philosophy (Nursing), College of Health, Medicine and Wellbeing, The University of Newcastle Co-Supervisor

 Edit